New York State Teachers Retirement System Sells 877 Shares of Vulcan Materials (NYSE:VMC)

-New York State Teachers Retirement System lowered its holdings in shares of Vulcan Materials (NYSE:VMC – Free Report) by 0.6% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 135,193 shares of the construction company’s stock after selling 877 shares during the quarter.
-New York State Teachers Retirement System owned about 0.10% of Vulcan Materials worth $23,194,000 as of its most recent filing with the Securities and Exchange Commission.
+New York State Teachers Retirement System trimmed its holdings in shares of Vulcan Materials (NYSE:VMC – Free Report) by 0.6% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 135,193 shares of the construction company’s stock after selling 877 shares during the period.
+New York State Teachers Retirement System owned 0.10% of Vulcan Materials worth $23,194,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also modified their holdings of the business.
-Crossmark Global Holdings Inc. raised its holdings in Vulcan Materials by 24.8% in the 4th quarter.
-Crossmark Global Holdings Inc. now owns 7,965 shares of the construction company’s stock worth $1,395,000 after acquiring an additional 1,583 shares during the period.
-M&G Investment Management Ltd. bought a new position in Vulcan Materials in the 4th quarter worth $6,048,000.
-DAVENPORT & Co LLC raised its holdings in Vulcan Materials by 15.1% in the 4th quarter.
-DAVENPORT & Co LLC now owns 5,095 shares of the construction company’s stock worth $892,000 after acquiring an additional 667 shares during the period.
-Raymond James & Associates raised its holdings in Vulcan Materials by 0.5% in the 4th quarter.
-Raymond James & Associates now owns 198,333 shares of the construction company’s stock worth $34,730,000 after acquiring an additional 1,016 shares during the period.
-Finally, Diversified Trust Co raised its holdings in Vulcan Materials by 26.7% in the 1st quarter.
-Diversified Trust Co now owns 19,331 shares of the construction company’s stock worth $3,316,000 after acquiring an additional 4,077 shares during the period.
-Institutional investors own 89.02% of the company’s stock.
+A number of other institutional investors and hedge funds have also modified their holdings of VMC.
+American Century Companies Inc. grew its holdings in Vulcan Materials by 10.4% during the first quarter.
+American Century Companies Inc. now owns 7,180 shares of the construction company’s stock valued at $1,319,000 after purchasing an additional 676 shares during the period.
+Cambridge Investment Research Advisors Inc. grew its holdings in Vulcan Materials by 2.4% during the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 4,685 shares of the construction company’s stock valued at $861,000 after purchasing an additional 110 shares during the period.
+Private Advisor Group LLC grew its holdings in Vulcan Materials by 32.2% during the first quarter.
+Private Advisor Group LLC now owns 2,451 shares of the construction company’s stock valued at $450,000 after purchasing an additional 597 shares during the period.
+Yousif Capital Management LLC grew its holdings in Vulcan Materials by 0.9% during the first quarter.
+Yousif Capital Management LLC now owns 19,808 shares of the construction company’s stock valued at $3,639,000 after purchasing an additional 175 shares during the period.
+Finally, Prudential PLC acquired a new position in Vulcan Materials during the first quarter valued at approximately $470,000.
+89.02% of the stock is owned by institutional investors.

 Vulcan Materials Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, September 6th.
-Investors of record on Thursday, August 17th will be paid a dividend of $0.43 per share.
-This represents a $1.72 dividend on an annualized basis and a dividend yield of 0.77%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 6th.
+Shareholders of record on Thursday, August 17th will be paid a $0.43 dividend.
+This represents a $1.72 annualized dividend and a yield of 0.77%.
 Vulcan Materials’s dividend payout ratio (DPR) is 38.05%.

-In related news, VP Randy L. Pigg sold 560 shares of the business’s stock in a transaction that occurred on Friday, June 2nd.
-The shares were sold at an average price of $202.44, for a total transaction of $113,366.40.
-Following the completion of the sale, the vice president now directly owns 1,707 shares of the company’s stock, valued at $345,565.08.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-In related news, VP Randy L. Pigg sold 560 shares of the business’s stock in a transaction that occurred on Friday, June 2nd.
-The shares were sold at an average price of $202.44, for a total transaction of $113,366.40.
-Following the completion of the transaction, the vice president now owns 1,707 shares in the company, valued at $345,565.08.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CEO J Thomas Hill sold 4,695 shares of the business’s stock in a transaction that occurred on Wednesday, June 7th.
+In other Vulcan Materials news, VP Randy L. Pigg sold 560 shares of Vulcan Materials stock in a transaction dated Friday, June 2nd.
+The shares were sold at an average price of $202.44, for a total value of $113,366.40.
+Following the completion of the sale, the vice president now owns 1,707 shares in the company, valued at approximately $345,565.08.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other Vulcan Materials news, VP Randy L. Pigg sold 560 shares of the firm’s stock in a transaction dated Friday, June 2nd.
+The shares were sold at an average price of $202.44, for a total value of $113,366.40.
+Following the transaction, the vice president now directly owns 1,707 shares of the company’s stock, valued at approximately $345,565.08.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CEO J Thomas Hill sold 4,695 shares of the firm’s stock in a transaction dated Wednesday, June 7th.
 The shares were sold at an average price of $201.79, for a total transaction of $947,404.05.
-Following the transaction, the chief executive officer now owns 80,039 shares of the company’s stock, valued at approximately $16,151,069.81.
+Following the completion of the transaction, the chief executive officer now directly owns 80,039 shares in the company, valued at $16,151,069.81.
 The disclosure for this sale can be found here.
-Insiders sold a total of 7,644 shares of company stock valued at $1,529,014 over the last ninety days.
-Insiders own 0.57% of the company’s stock.
+Insiders sold 7,644 shares of company stock worth $1,529,014 in the last quarter.
+0.57% of the stock is currently owned by corporate insiders.

 Vulcan Materials Company, together with its subsidiaries, produces and supplies construction aggregates primarily in the United States.
 It operates through four segments: Aggregates, Asphalt, Concrete, and Calcium.
 The Aggregates segment provides crushed stones, sand and gravel, sand, and other aggregates; and related products and services that are applied in construction and maintenance of highways, streets, and other public works, as well as in the construction of housing and commercial, industrial, and other nonresidential facilities.